ODOT proposing another intersection change in Howland

 Currently, drivers can exit only to the right toward Warren.

-Construction of this $801,500 project is expected to begin in the spring, unlike three proposed Howland intersection changes and a state Route 46 project discussed at Howland High School last week that are planned for 2023 through 2025.
+Construction of this $801,500 project is expected to begin in spring 2019, unlike three proposed Howland intersection changes and a state Route 46 project discussed at Howland High School last week that are planned for 2023 through 2025.

+The East Market project would add two traffic lights on East Market, also known as Warren-Sharon Road in that area.
+One would allow the left turns off the highway.
+Another would be a short distance east, where traffic divides toward either the high school or the Eastwood Mall area.

+During construction, the area would be closed to traffic for up to 30 days in two locations, not necessarily at the same time, ODOT said in a news release.

 More like this from vindy.com